Huegoxaga/notes/python/tools-and-packages.md

   - `lineType` optional, type of the polygon boundaries.
 - bitwise operation
   - `cv.bitwise_not(input, output, mask)` Inverts every bit of an array.
-    - `invert = cv2.bitwise_not(white,white, mask=mask)` can be used to find the invert of a mask.
+    - `invert = cv2.bitwise_not(white, white, mask=mask)` can be used to find the invert of a mask.
-  - `dst=cv.bitwise_and(input1, input2, output, mask)` computes bitwise conjunction of the two arrays.
-Calculates the per-element bit-wise conjunction of two arrays or an array and a scalar.
+  - `dst=cv.bitwise_and(input, input, mask)` return a masked input
-    - `mask` optional, 8-bit single channel array, that specifies elements of the output array to be changed.
+    - `mask` is a 8-bit single channel array
-    - It usually works with mask that output a masked image.
-Only the white area of a mask will be shown after this operation.
+    - Only the non-zero parts of a mask will be shown after this operation.
   - `cv.bitwise_not(input)`
   - `cv.bitwise_xor(input, output, mask)`
 - `cv2.imshow('image',img)`, showing the stored image